doittherailway/GoalBucket/README.md

   * Users can see a feed of their goals

 * Friends/Cheers
-  * Users can follow and be followed by other users
-  * Users can see a feed of their friends goals
   * Users can cheer on each others goals.

 * Goals Stats
   * Users have a visualisation for different stats about their goals (eg. number of goals, average completion rating, fastest completed etc).

-### Bonus

-* Host Pictures

-* Comments

-* Search Goal tags/categories
+  * Users have a trophy case of their completed goals.

 ## Technologies and Technical Challenges